benmassey46/SOP-Generator/results.md

 ## Results

+Rank order each model from each provider on their text generation ability

+e.g.
+- gpt-4o (best?)
+- gpt-4-turbo
+- gpt-4 (worst?)

-Rank order each model from each provider on their text generation ability e.g. gpt-4o (best) gpt-4-turbo gpt-4 (worst) do the same for gemini and claude. probably need some literature/provider links to support this ranking assertion
+Do the same for gemini and claude. probably need some literature/provider links to support this ranking assertion

 - select 2 or 3 SOP types
 - for each SOP type
   - generate SOP using a pair of models*
   - auto calculate review metrics for each model pair
   - auto calculate difference metrics for each model pair
   - auto calculate structure and content differences

 *pair of models - compare the top most ranked and then between the top most ranked and worst ranked